 - Agatha Christie has over fifteen graphic novel adaptations of her works.

 - The comic version of Left Behind.
+Unfortunately only the first book of the series and Tribulation Force were adapted.

 - The Bible.
 Several in fact.